johnson-zhang-au/dss-plugin-slack/README.md

   - Direct messages
   - Channel mentions (@bot)
   - App Home interactions
+- Messages from other bots or the current bot itself are automatically ignored to prevent bot-to-bot interactions

 ### Choose Your Integration Mode: Socket Mode vs HTTP Endpoint